ash-project/igniter/documentation/configuring-igniter.md

 ## Moving modules

 One available configuration is `module_location`.
 This configuration dictates where modules are placed when there is a folder that exactly matches their module name.
 There are two available strategies for this, and with igniter not only can you change your mind, but you can actually _move back and forth_ between each strategy.
-To move any modules to their rightful place, use `mix igniter.move_modules`.
+To move any modules to their rightful place, use `mix igniter.move_files`.

 > ### Only for matching modules {: .tip}
 >